‘B&B’ Recap For Monday, April 29: Hope Offers Flo A Job

 — Bold & The Beautiful (@BandB_CBS) April 29, 2019

 At Forrester Creations, Brooke, Ridge, Hope, and Thomas talked about Flo.
 They thought that the adoption seemed fated.
-Hope said that Flo was relieved that Phoebe (Isabelle De Armas and Redford Prindiville) had such a good mother in Steffy Forrester (Jacqueline MacInnes Wood).
+Hope said that Flo was relieved that Phoebe (Isabelle De Armas and Redford Prindiville) had such a good mother in Steffy Forrester.
 She also mused that the bond that she felt with Phoebe now made sense to her.
 Hope said that she wanted to offer Flo a job at Forrester.
 Ridge was positive about offering her a position at the fashion house.

 Flo, Shauna, and Zoe continued to argue about telling Hope the truth.
-Just then, Flo received a call from Hope who offered her a job.
+Just then, Flo received a call from Hope, who offered her a job.
 Flo agreed to think about it but did not think she could join the fashion house.
 After the call, Shauna was excited about the job offer.
 Like Flo, Zoe also did not think that she should take the position.
 She wanted them to move back to Las Vegas.
-Shauna made it clear that she and her daughter were not going to leave Los Angeles on account of Reese’s crimes.
-Shauna wanted Flo to take the job.
+Shauna made it clear that she and her daughter were not going to leave Los Angeles on account of Reese’s crimes, and that she wanted Flo to take the job.

 The Bold and the Beautiful airs weekdays on CBS.
 Check back with The Inquisitr for the latest spoilers, recaps, and casting news.